MicrosoftDocs/visualstudio-docs/docs/profiling/perf-insights-enum-tostring.md

 ## Performance insight description

-Try a caching implementation to avoid the issue.
+Try a caching implementation instead of `Enum.ToString` to avoid the issue.

 ## How to investigate a warning